Do you know which country has this beautiful symbol as the national flag?

 But, schedule is pretty flexible.
 Until reaching places, we did not expect what program looked like.

 For example, “Farmers house visit”.
-I thought we just entered the farm house and clomid usage observed how famers lived.
+I thought we just entered the farm house and observed how famers lived.
 But actually, a specific host farm family welcomed us kindly and provided typical foods for Bhutanese lunch.
-All foods were so delicious, particularly, I liked spicy “ Emadachi” (Chilly with cheese) very much.
+All foods were so delicious, particularly, I liked spicy “ Emadati” (Chilly with cheese) very much.
 I clearly remembered that son’s astonishing face when I had three bowls of rice and side dishes more !
-I is plavix used to treat pvd guessed that he had never seen such a Asian woman eating too much !
+I guessed that he had never seen such a Asian woman eating too much !

 After lunch, we were asked to try “Bhutanese Bath” outside.
 As Japanese, I was not surprised to take a bath outside like “Rotenburo” (outside hot spring) as long as it is attached to a main building and surrounded by fences.